Skip to main content

 FAQ

-Is this actual Old English or Middle English?
+is this actual Old English or Middle English text

-How many paragraphs should I generate for a full page layout?
+how many paragraphs do I need to fill a full page layout

-A standard A4 or letter-size page at body text size needs roughly 4 to 6 paragraphs.
-For a two-column manuscript layout, generate 6 to 8.
-For a single hero section or card back, 1 to 2 paragraphs is usually enough.
-Start conservative — you can always generate more and append.
+A standard A4 or letter-size page at body text size typically needs 4 to 6 paragraphs, and a two-column spread 6 to 8.
+A single hero section or card back usually needs just 1 or 2.
+Start low and regenerate with a higher count if you run short.